codetriplett/spective/README.md

 // create a meter
 // only the first function is required
-// the initial item will default to 0
-// the last function will default to increment the item if it is a number or an array var meter = spective(function (change, item) {
+// the initial item will default to 0 var meter = spective(function (change, item, branches) {
 	// this is called when the meter about to update
 	// change: the amount of the update that will occur before it ends or 0 or 1 is reached
 	// item: the item at the end of the meter that the update is heading towards
+	// branches: the number of other items that branch out from the upcoming item

 	// if a number is returned, it will be set as the duration for this update
-	// otherwise, the update will not happen return 1000;
+	// otherwise, the meter will not update return 1000;
-}, initialItem, function (change, item) {
+}, function (item, branch) {
-	// this is called when the meter is initialized or when it reaches 0 or 1
+	// this is called whenever the meter reaches 0 or 1 and is used to update the items at each end
-	// change: the amount of the update that remains (negative if the update is draining)
-	// item: the item at the end of the meter that was reached
+	// item: the next item beyond the one that was reached
+	// branch: an alternative item that can be chosen (more than one can be provided)

 	// if an item is returned, it will be set as the new item for this direction
-	// the previous item and location in meter will be set to the opposite end return newItem;
+	// the location in the meter and previous item will be set to the opposite end
+	// if the item doesn't match one of the options provided, it will create a custom path return newItem;
+}, function (item, previous) {
+	// called for each item in the array that populates the meter
+	// item: the item from the array
+	// previous: the item that was transformed before this one

+	// if an item is returned, it will be passed to the function above this one when it is reached
+	// if nothing is returned, it will be removed return item;
 });

+meter([
+	'first',
+	'second',
+	[ // first branch of second item
+		'alternate',
+		'other'
+	], [ // second branch of second item
+		'alternate',
+		6 // links to sixth item ('fourth' along main path in this case) ]
+	'third', // the next item after 'second' in the main path 'fourth'
+], 3); // sets the initial item to use in the meter (defaults to 0)

 meter(0.5); // fill meter by a set amount meter(-0.5); // drain meter by a set amount